 Today, we will discuss in brief soil fertility and some ways to increase soil fertility.
-So let’s start discussion,
+So let’s start a discussion,

 Fertility of Soil